boxcutter/windows/README.md

 should greatly assist with reducing its size.

-The process of zeroing out the empty space of the template's hard disk is done entirely by the "SDelete" tool that was developed by SysInternals.
+The process of zeroing out the empty space of the template's hard disk is done entirely by the "SDelete" tool that was developed by [SysInternals](https://docs.microsoft.com/en-us/sysinternals/).
 Although this tool is not maintained anymore, it is still valuable and fortunately is hosted on [http://web.archive.org](http://web.archive.org).
-This provisioning step will download the "SDelete" tool from the [http://web.archive.org/web/20160404120859if_/http://live.sysinternals.com/sdelete.exe](http://web.archive.org/web/20160404120859if_/http://live.sysinternals.com/sdelete.exe) url, and then run it with the purpose of clearing out any empty space.
-If one wishes to change the URL that this tool is downloaded from, they may do this by modifying the `SDELETE_URL` variable.
+This provisioning step will download the "SDelete" tool from the [http://web.archive.org/web/20160404120859if_/http://live.sysinternals.com/sdelete.exe](http://web.archive.org/web/20160404120859if_/http://live.sysinternals.com/sdelete.exe) url, and then run it with the purpose of clearing out any empty space on the template.
+If one wishes to change the URL that this tool is downloaded from, they may do so by modifying the `SDELETE_URL` variable in the Packer Global Configuration.

 ### Tests